 So here’s a bit of refresher for you in terms of how to dress appropriately for your next big business formal meeting.
 Appropriate, as always, is the watchword as what might be highly presentable and acceptable in one industry, won’t be for another, so these are general guidelines designed to give you some useful pointers for business attire that you can apply to your personal employment situation.

-Business Casual for Men
+What is Business Casual Attire for Men?

-On your bottom half, dress pants aren’t needed but smart ones are, again, preferably in a darker color as this always looks smarter.
+On your bottom half, dress pants aren’t needed, but smart ones are, again, preferably in a darker color as this always looks smarter.
 You might also consider chinos for a more casual overall look.
-If you work in a start-up or creative industry it’s probably perfectly acceptable to wear denims too but don’t go for anything too rebellious, like skinny drain pipe legs or ripped holes in your knees.
-You’re at a meeting, not a gig and you want to be taken seriously.
+If you work in a start-up or creative industry, it’s probably perfectly acceptable to wear denims too, but don’t go for anything too rebellious, like skinny drain pipe legs or ripped holes in your knees.
+You’re at a meeting, not a gig, and you want to be taken seriously.

-Personal style and personal hygiene
+Personal style and personal hygiene for the office

 There are a couple of other final recommendations for any occasion where you're going to be in close proximity to other men and women.
 We’re not just talking about the obvious personal and dental hygiene, but the important additional features to pay attention to when completing your final appearance.
 Make sure that your hair is smart and well-styled and that you have taken care to trim your beard or have had a fresh, clean shave.